The world is full of spiritually hungry people.

 Through the practice of intentional season keeping we can let our souls rest in our intrinsic relationship with Nature.
 We can reconnect with the rhythm of the earth and the festivals our ancestors celebrated.
 We can follow the natural cycle of balance-activity-balance-rest and find healing from the stress, depression, anxiety, and general spiritual malaise that affects so many of us.

-And we mark every season change (including the shifts that happen at mid-season points) with a special practice dedicated to the Pancha Maha Bhutas (the 5 great elements).
+And finally, we celebrate.
+We welcome the season change with a special practice dedicated to the Pancha Maha Bhutas (the 5 great elements).
 We root ourselves in the natural world.
 We build seasonal altars.
 We bless the elements.
 And we set intentions for the season ahead.

 In between these special practices, our weekly gatherings focus on the various yogic teachings being explored through the Sunday Sermons.